meitneshi/challenge-documentation/docs/index.md

 ```bash
 dcli gen java
 ```
-We will generate a simple challenge where the user must return `Hello World!`.
+We will generate a simple mission where the user must return `Hello World!`.

 ![DCLI gen java](img/dcli-gen-java.gif)